RushiaKawaii693/claim-analysis/README.md

 ## Key Findings

--The top 5 providers account for the majority of billing activity.
+- The top 5 providers account for the majority of billing activity.
--The primary payer mix is dominated by a few major insurers.
+- The primary payer mix is dominated by a few major insurers.
--The most prevalent procedures and diagnoses represent the hospital's main service lines.
+- The most prevalent procedures and diagnoses represent the hospital's main service lines.
--Average of X diagnosis codes and Y service lines per claim.
+- Average of X diagnosis codes and Y service lines per claim.
--Charges vary significantly amongst payers.
+- Charges vary significantly amongst payers.

 ## Required Libraries